nushell/nushell.github.io/book/commands/cp.md

  -  `--recursive`: copy recursively through subdirectories
  -  `--verbose`: do copy in verbose mode (default:false)
  -  `--interactive`: ask user to confirm action
+ -  `--no-dereference`: If the -r option is specified, no symbolic links are followed.

 ## Examples